data-integration-toolkit/ditk/data_cleaning/imputation/mice/README.md

 ## To Run the Code

-Follow the Demo in Jupyter Notebook closely.
-Keep the
+- Follow the Jupyter Notebook closely for demo on commands in main.py.

+- Keep the all the source files in one folder.

+- The main code takes the input in csv format **imputation_mice_input.csv** from directory **input_output_generation** and generates the output in the same directory as **imputation_mice_output.csv**.

+- Thus, keep your input in input_output_generation folder named as imputation_mice_input.csv and run main.py.

+- You will get the output in input_output_generation folder as imputation_mice_output.csv.